Observer-robust energy condition verification for warp drive spacetimes: Methods

 The algebraic classification of $T^a{}_b$ \cite{hawking1973} determines the structure of the energy condition constraints.
 At each spacetime point, we compute the eigenvalues of the mixed stress-energy tensor $T^a{}_b = g^{ac} T_{cb}$ and classify the result into one of four types:

 \begin{itemize} \item \textbf{Type~I:} Four real eigenvalues with a timelike eigenvector.
 The generic case for physically reasonable matter.
-For signature $(-+++)$, the eigenvalues of $T^a{}_b$ are $(-\rho, p_1, p_2, p_3)$; we identify the timelike eigenvector via $g_{ab}\,v^a v^b < 0$ and set $\rho = -\lambda_{\text{timelike}}$, $p_i = \lambda_{\text{spacelike},i}$. \item \textbf{Type~II:} A double null eigenvector (radiation-like).
-Stress-energy has the form of a null fluid plus a Type~I part. \item \textbf{Type~III:} A triple null eigenvector (non-generic nilpotent stress--energy).
-Rare in practice. \item \textbf{Type~IV:} Complex eigenvalues.
-Absent for most classical matter models, but possible for exotic stress--energy and also susceptible to spurious classification from numerical noise near eigenvalue degeneracies. \end{itemize}
+For signature $(-+++)$, the eigenvalues of $T^a{}_b$ are $(-\rho, p_1, p_2, p_3)$; we identify the timelike eigenvector via $g_{ab}\,v^a v^b < 0$ and set $\rho = -\lambda_{\text{timelike}}$, $p_i = \lambda_{\text{spacelike},i}$. \item \textbf{Type~II:} Pure radiation, with a defective $2\times 2$ null Jordan block, a double null eigenvector with no additional linearly independent null eigenvector.
+Canonical example: a null dust with stress-energy $T_{ab} = \Phi^2 k_a k_b$ for null $k^a$ \cite{martinmoruno2018core}. \item \textbf{Type~III:} $3\times 3$ null Jordan structure, a triple null eigenvector in nilpotent configuration.
+No known classical or semiclassical source produces Type~III stress-energy \cite{martinmoruno2018type3}. \item \textbf{Type~IV:} Complex eigenvalues.
+Absent for most classical matter models, but possible for exotic stress--energy (numerical certification of the labels: Section~\ref{sec:scope}). \end{itemize}